amirjelodarian/battery-shop/README.md

     'amirjelodarian@gmail.com' => 'administrator'
 ]

-instead (amirjelodarian@gmail.com) this mail you can replace yor gmail
+instead (amirjelodarian@gmail.com) this mail you can replace your gmail

 this for before register